MaginnGroup/mosdef_cassandra/docs/source/getting_started/install.rst

 Installation
 ============

 We recommend the conda installation for most users.
+The conda installation will install MoSDeF Cassandra, Cassandra, and all other required dependencies.
+If you wish to contribute to MoSDeF Cassandra, you may install from source.

-Installing from conda
+Installing with conda
 ~~~~~~~~~~~~~~~~~~~~~

-Assuming you already have
+If you already have
 `conda <https://docs.conda.io/en/latest/miniconda.html>`_ installed,
 you can create a new conda environment and install MoSDeF
 Cassandra with a single command: